 - the radical civic and cultural impact of new media,

-- the reality and origins of ‘civic skills’,
+- the reality and origins of ‘civic skills’

 - what institutional structures and groups should we be targeting?

-‘Community’ has seemed a backdrop in much traditional work in civics, mainly locating the citizen demographically with an implicit message that power and status define available resources and opportunities.
-Or community may be the locality where civic action - often seen as not very ‘politically’ significant - takes place.
-Robert Putnam however argues that community activities create the social capital that makes for healthy civic life, and so forefronts community as a locus of vibrant interaction rather than ‘background’.
-In addition, the individual is dynamically embedded in not one, but numerous, communities.

-It is often difficult within the Western tradition to escape the myth of the individual as primary agent, influenced and perhaps facilitated by community but still essentially autonomous.
-In contrast, emerging in research and our Scholars’ experience is the individual in constant dialogue with others, co-constructing meaning, sharing communication actively and passively, and in particular, drawing on cultural narratives which make meaning, highlight values, position others and provide route maps for efficacy.
 A community is a physical, psychological, emotional and aesthetic space within which the individual is constantly negotiating meaning and agency.
+In much traditional work in civics, ‘community’ seems a backdrop, mainly locating the citizen demographically with an implicit message that power and status define available resources and opportunities.
+Or ‘community’ may be seen as the place where - not very ‘politically’ significant - civic action occurs.
+Robert Putnam however argues that community activities create the social capital that makes for healthy civic life, so community is a locus of vibrant interaction rather than ‘background’.
+Furthermore, the individual is dynamically embedded in not one, but numerous, communities.

-Community affects civic engagement iteratively and interactively, not just as a backdrop, and we need to explore just what those dynamic interaction processes are.
+The Western tradition makes It often difficult to escape the myth of the autonomous individual, the primary agent at most influenced and or facilitated by community.
+In reality, the individual is in constant dialogue with others, co-constructing meaning, sharing communication actively and passively, and in particular, drawing on cultural narratives which highlight values, position others and provide route maps for empowerment and efficacy.
+Community affects civic engagement interactively, not just as a backdrop, and we need to explore just what those dynamic interaction processes are.

-An example is the work of Vidur Chopra, with refugee youth living in refugee camps, exploring their sense of civic agency.
-He asks: “what makes young people living in some of the most disadvantaged communities in the developing world engage in their communities or create positive change? .....
+An example is the work of Vidur Chopra with refugee youth living in refugee camps, exploring their sense of civic agency.
+He asks: “What makes young people living in some of the most disadvantaged communities in the developing world engage in their communities or create positive change? .....
 Why [do] they choose to engage or delineate themselves from their communities, despite living in such harsh conditions?”

-Amy Cheung is working with Asian American young people.
+Amy Cheung has been working with Asian American young people.
 She observes youth participating in collective action through community service, protest, issue-based advocacy, community organizing, education, and involvement in youth organizations.
 She says, “Asian American teenagers plan and deliver workshops on affordable housing for their peers, lead walking tours of Boston’s Chinatown covering the role of immigrants in the neighborhood’s development, and produce their own radio show with original content deliberating topics such as gentrification and the personal meaning of “Americanization”…..
-Such activities are pursued by youth because of a commitment to make their voices heard publicly, to join with others in deliberation, action, and education on community issues”.
-She also notes, “Through the process of participating in collective efforts, young people develop accountability to and care for one another, appreciating that ‘my work’ is part of ‘your work’, which generates a productive civic interdependence”.
+Such activities are pursued by youth because of a commitment to make their voices heard publicly, to join with others in deliberation, action, and education on community issues."
+She also notes, “Through the process of participating in collective efforts, young people develop accountability to and care for one another, appreciating that ‘my work’ is part of ‘your work’, which generates a productive civic interdependence."

 Identity is central